OpenGVLab/.github/profile/README.md

   * [GITM](https://github.com/OpenGVLab/GITM) - A novel framework integrating Large Language Models (LLMs) with text-based knowledge and memory, aiming to create Generally Capable Agents in Minecraft.
   * [VisionLLM](https://github.com/OpenGVLab/VisionLLM) - A unified perspective for vision and language tasks by treating images as a foreign language and aligning vision-centric tasks with language tasks that can be flexibly defined and managed using language instructions. -->
   <!-- * [STM-Evaluation](https://github.com/OpenGVLab/STM-Evaluation) - A unified architecture for different spatial token mixing paradigms, and make various comparisons and analyses for these "spatial token mixers". -->
   * [M3I-Pretraining](https://github.com/OpenGVLab/M3I-Pretraining) - Successfully pre-train a 1B model (InternImage-H) with M3I Pre-training and achieve new record 65.4 mAP on COCO detection test-dev, 62.5 mAP on LVIS detection minival, and 62.9 mIoU on ADE20k.

+  * [SiameseIM](https://github.com/OpenGVLab/Siamese-Image-Modeling) - New form of self-supervised learning that can learn semantic alignment and spatial sensitivity with a single dense loss.

+  And more underlining algorithms, find in the [InternImage](https://github.com/OpenGVLab/InternImage) repo!
   <!-- * [ConvMAE](https://github.com/OpenGVLab/Official-ConvMAE-Det) - Transfer learning for object detection on COCO. -->

 * ### [InternVideo](https://github.com/OpenGVLab/InternVideo) 👈